File a Formal Complaint under the PEI Employment Standards Act (Non-Union)

 How can I file a complaint with Employment Standards?

-A formal employment standards complaint can be submitted using our Online Formal Complaint Form or by email, fax or mail by downloading and completing the Formal Complaint Form.
+A formal employment standards complaint can be submitted using our Online Formal Complaint Form (link below) or by email, fax or mail by downloading and completing the Formal Complaint Form.
 The complainant is expected to file all documentation and information relevant to the complaint.